Azino9/FloatChat/Readme.md

-# 🌊 FloatChat – AI-Powered Conversational Interface for ARGO Ocean Data Discovery & Visualization
+# 🌊 FloatChat – AI-Powered Conversational Interface for ARGO Ocean Data Discovery & Visualization  Deployment-Link :- https://floatchatio.netlify.app

 FloatChat is a **frontend web application** designed for **SIH PS-25040 (Ministry of Earth Sciences, MoES)**.
 It provides an **intuitive conversational interface** for querying and visualizing **ARGO float datasets** (temperature, salinity, pressure, etc.), making oceanographic data more **accessible, interactive, and user-friendly** for scientists, students, policymakers, and general users.